 19.5.
 A drivers briefing must be held prior to the start of the event.
-COC's must highlight driving standards, compliance with the RTA, Cautions and PR sensitive areas.
+The time and location must be included in the Supplementary Regulations.
+A check must be conducted to verify that all drivers are present.
+Driving standards, compliance with the RTA, Cautions and PR sensitive areas must be highlighted at the briefing.